KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         }
     }

-We also need to name this logic system, after the class.
+Now we name this logic system, after the class.

 .. code-block:: cpp